GitHubBlues/TOP_Landing_Page/README.md

 This project consisted on the development of a landing page.
 This page is about an entreprise offering hugs.

-THe main objective of this project was to practice HTML and CSS.
+The main objective of this project was to practice HTML and CSS.